 Participants

-Healthy, aged 21-55, with self-reported cannabis use ≥1x3/months but ≤ 3days/week over the past 3 months were recruited to participate.
-Inclusion criteria required all participants to have been a licensed driver for ≥ 2 years, with a valid unrestricted license, and a self-reported driving of ≥ 1300 miles in the past year.
-Exclusion criteria were a past or current clinically significant medical illness; a history of clinically significant adverse events related to cannabis or alcohol or motion sickness; a ≥ 450 mL blood donation in the 2 weeks predating the drug administration; currently pregnant or nursing; an interest in drug abuse treatment within the past 60 days; currently taking drugs contraindicated with cannabis or alcohol or known to impact driving; a need for non-standard driving equipment; or prior participation in a similar driving simulator study.
+Healthy individuals aged 21-55, with self-reported cannabis use ≥1x3/months but ≤ 3days/week over the past 3 months, were recruited.
+Eligibility criteria required all participants to be licensed drivers for ≥ 2 years, with valid unrestricted licenses, and self-reported driving ≥ 1300 miles in the past year.
+Exclusion criteria were a past or current clinically significant medical illness; history of clinically significant adverse events related to cannabis or alcohol or motion sickness; a ≥ 450 mL blood donation in the 2 weeks before drug administration; currently pregnant or nursing; an interest in drug abuse treatment within the past 60 days; currently taking drugs contraindicated with cannabis or alcohol or known to impact driving; need for non-standard driving equipment; or prior participation in a similar driving simulator study.
+The study was approved by the xxx IRB; all participants gave written informed consent before starting the study.

 Dosing

-Each study participant attended 6 sessions, separated by washout periods ≥ 1 week, receiving different combinations of cannabis (placebo, low THC, high THC) and alcohol (placebo, active) in randomized order.
+Each participant attended 6 sessions, separated by washout periods ≥ 1 week, receiving different combinations of cannabis (placebo, low THC, high THC) and alcohol (placebo, active) in randomized order.
 Participants spent 10-16 h at the research clinic prior to treatment administration to avoid acute intoxication.
-Sessions began with the participant drinking either 90% grain alcohol in fruit juice until reaching 0.065% beak breath alcohol concentration, or a placebo drink with an alcohol-swabbed rim.
-After drinking, participants inhaled 500 mg of placebo (0.008±0.002% THC), low THC (2.9±0.14%), or high THC (6.7±0.05%) vaporized cannabis (NIDA Chemistry and Physiological Systems Research Branch) ad libitum over 10 minutes.
+Sessions began with the participant drinking either 90% grain alcohol in fruit juice until reaching 0.065% peak breath alcohol concentration (BrAC, Alco-Sensor FST, Intoximeters, St. Louis MO), or a placebo drink with an alcohol-swabbed rim.
+After drinking, participants inhaled 500 mg placebo (0.008±0.002% THC), low THC (2.9±0.14%), or high THC (6.7±0.05%) vaporized cannabis (NIDA Chemistry and Physiological Systems Research Branch) ad libitum over 10 minutes using a Volcano® desk-top vaporizer (Storz & Bickel, Tuttlingen, Germany) .

 Data Collection

-Simulated drives occurred 0.5-1.3 hours after dosing in the University of Iowa National Advanced Driving Simulator (NADS-1), a full vehicle cab simulator with a 360° horizontal field of view and a motion base that provides realistic feedback.
+Simulated drives occurred 0.5-1.3 h after dosing in the University of Iowa National Advanced Driving Simulator (NADS-1), a full vehicle cab simulator with a 360° horizontal field of view and a motion base that provides realistic feedback.
 Following a short practice drive, participants embarked on a challenging 45 min main drive containing varied road segments and numerous programmed events.
 Event orders were randomized to minimize familiarity across the 6 sessions.
 During each drive, NADS-1 recorded a comprehensive record of driver inputs and vehicles states, which were processed and recorded as 60 Hz time-series data files.

-Blood collection was performed 0.17, 0.42, 1.4, and 2.3 hours post inhalation, and blood THC concentration was quantified using a previously-published method (Schwope et al. 2011) where 0.5 mL blood was protein precipitated with ice-cold acetonitrile, and supernatants diluted and solid-phase extracted.
-THC and blood alcohol concentrations (BAC) were interpolated using individual power curves derived from these four measurements (Hartman et al. 2015), thereby providing estimated concentrations at every point during the drive.
+Blood collection was performed 0.17, 0.42, 1.4, and 2.3 hours post-inhalation, and blood THC concentration was quantified by a previously-published method (Schwope et al. 2011) where 0.5 mL blood was protein precipitated with ice-cold acetonitrile, and supernatants diluted and solid-phase extracted.
+THC concentrations and BrAC were interpolated using individual power curves derived from these four measurements (Hartman et al. 2015), thereby providing estimated concentrations at every point during the drive.

 Secondary Tasks

-During each drive participants were prompted to complete multiple instances of three different secondary tasks.
+During each drive, participants were prompted to complete multiple instances of three different divided attention tasks.

-The side-mirror task required the participant to push a button whenever a red triangle appeared in one of their side-mirrors.
+The side-mirror task required participants to push a button whenever a red triangle appeared in one of their side-mirrors.
 If ignored, the triangle disappeared after 5 seconds, resulting in an incompletion for that instance of the task.
-Otherwise the length of time the triangle was visible prior to completion was recorded.
+Otherwise, the length of time the triangle was visible prior to completion was recorded.
 The side-mirror task occurred 14 times during each drive.